yggdrasil-network/yggdrasil-network.github.io/configuration.md

     # Maximum size of all switch queues combined (in bytes).
     MaxTotalQueueSize: 4194304
   }

+  # By default, nodeinfo contains some defaults including the platform,
+  # architecture and Yggdrasil version.
+These can help when surveying
+  # the network and diagnosing network routing problems.
+Enabling
+  # nodeinfo privacy prevents this, so that only items specified in
+  # "NodeInfo" are sent back if specified.
+  NodeInfoPrivacy: false

   # Optional node info.
 This must be a { "key": "value", ... } map
   # or set as null.
 This is entirely optional but, if set, is visible